fynnfluegge/milkyway-andromeda-merger-bench/README.md

 code-change statistics.
 These are the costs of generating the projects; running their browser simulations does not call a model API.

-The records have different scopes.
-Astra's later total includes the usage lookup and supersedes its earlier total.

 Amounts are preserved from the recorded reports, not repriced against current model rates or verified as actual charges.
-Astra explicitly reports API-equivalent estimates.
+Astra's cost is an API-equivalent estimate.
 In the Claude tables, `k` means 1,000 tokens and `m` means 1,000,000; rounded token counts and costs should not be treated as exact invoices or directly comparable measurements of identical work.